 - Identify canonical transcripts - adds a flag to the output indicating if the reported transcript is the canonical transcript for the gene.
 Equivalent to --canonical

 - SIFT predictions - SIFT predicts whether an amino acid substitution affects protein function based on sequence homology and the physical properties of amino acids.
 Only available in popular species.
-For both SIFT and PolyPhen the VEP can report either a score between 0 and 1, a prediction in words, or both.
+For both SIFT and PolyPhen VEP can report either a score between 0 and 1, a prediction in words, or both.
 Equivalent to --sift

 - PolyPhen predictions - PolyPhen is a tool which predicts possible impact of an amino acid substitution on the structure and function of a human protein using straightforward physical and comparative considerations.
 Equivalent to --polyphen

-Get regulatory region consequences - in addition to predicting consequences with overlapping transcripts, the VEP can find overlaps with known regulatory regions as determined in the Ensembl Regulatory build.
+Get regulatory region consequences - in addition to predicting consequences with overlapping transcripts, VEP can find overlaps with known regulatory regions as determined in the Ensembl Regulatory build.

-Using this option, the VEP will also report if a variant falls in a transcription factor binding motif, and give a score that reflects whether the altered motif sequence is more or less similar to the consensus.
+Using this option, VEP will also report if a variant falls in a transcription factor binding motif, and give a score that reflects whether the altered motif sequence is more or less similar to the consensus.